 10. Spiritual support may be different than what you think.

 Spiritual support is not about getting you to believe like me.
-Rather on a Support Team, it is about putting your faith into action.
-Spiritual support is listening to what gives your Friend purpose or meaning in life, so that you can understand better what gives them hope.
+For support team members, it is about putting your faith into action.
+Spiritual support is listening to what gives your friend purpose or meaning in life, so that you can understand better what gives him or her hope.